Algebraic Geometry over $C^\infty$-rings: -rings C∞-rings

 Note that $C^\iy$-rings are far more general than those coming from manifolds.
 For example, if $X$ is any topological space we could define a $C^\iy$-ring $C^0(X)$ to be the set of {\it continuous\/} $c:X\ra\R$ with operations $\Phi_f$ defined as in \eq{ag2eq1}.
 For $X$ a manifold with $\dim X>0$, the $C^\iy$-rings $C^\iy(X)$ and $C^0(X)$ are different.

 There is a more succinct definition of $C^\iy$-rings using category theory:

-\begin{dfn} Write $\Euc$ for the full subcategory of $\Man$ spanned by the Euclidean spaces $\R^n$.
-That is, the objects of $\Euc$ are the manifolds $\R^n$ for $n=0,1,2,\ldots$, and the morphisms in $\Euc$ are smooth maps $f:\R^n\ra\R^m$.
-Write $\Sets$ for the category of sets.
-In both $\Euc$ and $\Sets$ we have notions of (finite) products of objects (that is, $\R^{n+m}=\R^n\t\R^m$, and products $S\t T$ of sets $S,T$), and products of morphisms.
-Define a ({\it category-theoretic\/}) $C^\iy$-{\it ring\/} to be a product-preserving functor~$F:\Euc\ra\Sets$. \end{dfn}
+\begin{dfn} Write $\Man$\G[Man]{$\Man$}{category of manifolds} for the category of manifolds, and $\Euc$\G[Euc]{$\Euc$}{category of Euclidean spaces $\R^n$ and smooth maps} for the full subcategory of $\Man$ with objects the Euclidean spaces $\R^n$.
+That is, the objects of $\Euc$ are $\R^n$ for $n=0,1,2,\ldots,$ and the morphisms in $\Euc$ are smooth maps $f:\R^m\ra\R^n$.
+Write $\Sets$\G[Sets]{$\Sets$}{category of sets} for the category of sets.
+In both $\Euc$ and $\Sets$ we have notions of (finite) products of objects (that is, $\R^{m+n}=\R^m\t\R^n$, and products $S\t T$ of sets $S,T$), and products of morphisms.

+Define a ({\it category-theoretic\/}) $C^\iy$-{\it ring\/} to be a product-preserving functor $F:\Euc\ra\Sets$.
+Here $F$ should also preserve the empty product, that is, it maps $\R^0$ in $\Euc$ to the terminal object in $\Sets$, the point $*$.